|

 meridians either originate or terminate at finger or toe tips, hand and

 foot disorders seem especially amenable to acupuncture.
+Although acupuncture was developed without the

 benefit of modern physiological and anatomical insights, scientists are